henrietta-k/adapt-learning-wiki/List-of-core-events.md

 ### Backbone built-in events

-To listen to changes on any core model use the Adapt collections.
+To listen to changes on any core model use the Adapt collections or course model.
 Backbone automatically triggers an event when an attribute changes.

 ````
 // List of collections